 - a.
 Narrow road (approx. 3.0m 3.5m wide).
-The road is too narrow to accommodate two-way traffic, posing safety risks for vehicles and pedestrians. - b.
+The road is too narrow for large delivery vehicles. - b.
 Low-hanging power cables.
 Electrical cables are hanging dangerously close to the road, which could lead to accidents or disruptions. - c.
 Pedestrians walk on the roadway due to the lack of sidewalks.
 The absence of designated pedestrian walkways forces people to walk on the road, increasing the risk of accidents. - d.
 Vehicles are parked along the road.
 The presence of parked vehicles further reduces the already limited road space, hindering traffic flow and exacerbating safety concerns.